Flagship Merchant Services Review

 Some of the most common complaints with Flagship Merchant Services include:

-- PCI non-compliance fee: While I don’t really like to see this fee at all, especially when you’re already paying a PCI compliance fee of $99 with Flagship – the fee itself is not my problem here.
-The problem is that account representatives fail to clearly disclose this fee in many cases.
-The cost is an additional $19.95 per month for non-compliance.
+- PCI non-action fee: While I don’t really like to see this fee at all, especially when you’re already paying a PCI compliance fee of $99 with Flagship – the fee itself is not my problem here.
+The problem is that account representatives have in the past failed to help merchants avoid this fee in many cases.
+The cost is an additional $19.95 per month for non-action.
+But the good news here is that Flagship has recently (mid-2014) stepped up its efforts to help merchants avoid this fee by having account reps discuss it with merchants during their welcome call.
+I’m hoping to see this complaint peter out with time.
+If you complete the PCI compliance questionnaire, you can avoid this fee.

-- Billing issues: In these instances, Flagships points the finger at their processor iPayment (and perhaps rightfully so).
+- Billing issues: In these instances, Flagships points the finger at their processor iPayment, and perhaps rightfully so.
 After all, these mistakes often do come directly from the processor.
 In my opinion, though, Flagship had ought to provide intensive arbitration and mediation on the merchant’s behalf.
 This includes account holds/freezes, which you can do your part to avoid by reading this article.
+Some of these issues are unavoidable though, so these complaints should be taken with a grain of salt.

-The good news here: Flagship is generally willing to provide at least partial refunds and make things right.
+The good news here: Flagship is generally willing to provide at least partial refunds to make things right.
+In fact, so far in 2014 Flagship has become one of the most accommodating and generous providers I’ve seen in terms of refunding fees, especially when the BBB is arbitrating.

 Positive Reviews and Testimonials:

 There’s a lot to love about Flagship, to be sure.
-They generally provide good value, deal with almost all sales in-house as far as I know, and let you leave at any time without penalty (in theory).
-I love the freebies they offer, even if they’re presented in a gimmicky way.
-Unfortunately, it’s not all good news.
+They generally provide good value, deal with most active sales in-house as far as I know, and let you leave at any time without penalty.
+I love the freebies they offer, even if they’re presented in a somewhat gimmicky way at times.
+Flagship is doing a good job overall.
+It seems like they slipped a little bit in 2013 – maybe due to growing pains stemming from their acquisition by iPayment in 2012 – but are coming back in the first half of 2014 from what I’ve seen so far.